openzipkin/brave/instrumentation/sparkjava/README.md

 # brave-instrumentation-sparkjava

+## Deprecated

+sparkjava hasn't been released since July 2022.
+This module will be removed in Brave v6.

+## Overview

 This module contains tracing filters and exception handlers for [SparkJava](http://sparkjava.com/) The filters extract trace state from incoming requests.
 Then, they reports Zipkin how long each request takes, along with relevant tags